DeveloperYouSchool/DeveloperYou-School/lessons/lesson1-what-is-a-program.md

 By the end of this lesson, given real-world analogies and structured group activities, students will be able to:

-- Describe a computer program as a set of instructions or a plan
+- Describe a computer program in non-technical terms
 - Write a common task as if it were a program using clear, sequential steps
 - List specific steps to produce a predictable outcome
 - Break a complex task into a main plan and subordinate steps